pylhc/pylhc.github.io/docs/packages/about.md

 ## The OMC Production Environments

 The OMC Python 3 production environment for use for instance in the CCC is based on the CERN BE/CO [Acc-Py][accpy_docs]{target=_blank .cern_internal} distribution, although an OMC-specific one.
-The environment, along with many of our important files, is located in the `lintrack` directory on `afs` at `/afs/cern.ch/eng/sl/lintrack/`.
+The environment, along with many of our important files, is located in the `/afs/cern.ch/eng/sl/lintrack/` directory on `afs`.

-The environment is located at `/afs/cern.ch/eng/sl/lintrack/OMC_Python3/` and can be used in two different ways:
+The environment is located at `/afs/cern.ch/eng/sl/lintrack/omc_python3/` and can be used in two different ways:

-- Activate the environment (`source /afs/cern.ch/eng/sl/lintrack/OMC_Python3/bin/activate`) then run `python` to execute your programs.
+- Activate the environment (`source /afs/cern.ch/eng/sl/lintrack/omc_python3/bin/activate`) then run `python` to execute your programs.
-- Point to the Python executable directly (`/afs/cern.ch/eng/sl/lintrack/OMC_Python3/bin/python`) to execute your programs.
+- Point to the Python executable directly (`/afs/cern.ch/eng/sl/lintrack/omc_python3/bin/python`) to execute your programs.

 !!! warning "Modifying the Environment"
     Please do not try to modify this environment.